Wireless HDMI: Modern developments

 Wireless HDMI systems have steadily grown in popularity.
 Supporters of this technology claim that it's beneficial for the use of projectors – citing its low cost compared to custom projector mounting solutions, as well as its ease of use.
-However, with the introduction of streaming sticks such as Amazon's Fire TV and Google's Chromecast into the market, users are increasingly opting for these options instead.
-Streaming sticks come with their own remotes and user interfaces, allowing them to function as an all-in-one solution, something wireless HDMI systems cannot do.
+However, with the introduction of streaming sticks such as Amazon's Fire TV and Google's Chromecast into the market, these devices serve different purposes than wireless HDMI systems.
+Streaming sticks function as standalone media devices with their own remotes, user interfaces, and content apps, making them all-in-one solutions for content consumption.
+In contrast, wireless HDMI systems simply mirror or extend existing device screens wirelessly without providing content services.
+As of 2025, both technologies coexist in the market, serving distinct use cases: streaming sticks for accessing streaming services and apps directly on TVs, and wireless HDMI for screen mirroring, presentations, gaming across rooms, and projector installations.
 Despite the advent of streaming sticks, there are still developments in the area of wireless HDMI technology.
 For example, in 2020, a patent was sought by Shenzhen Lenkang Technology for a new form of Wireless HDMI system.
 This new device is to be smaller, utilizing a pin layout rather than a traditional power supply.
 The HDMI transmitter would be able to receive power through a custom HDMI interface, eliminating the need for a separate power supply, and reducing the size of the unit.

+By 2025, wireless HDMI products had evolved into standardized, affordable consumer devices.
+Modern systems typically feature 4K video decoding with 1080p/60 Hz output, dual-band operation (2.4 GHz and 5 GHz), transmission ranges of 100-330 feet (30-100 meters), and plug-and-play functionality.
+Consumer models range from $30-$150.

+Professional-grade systems emerged with true 4K@60Hz capabilities.
+The BG-Air4Kast wireless HDMI extender, utilizing IPCOLOR STREAM technology, won multiple awards in 2024, including CEDIA Expo Best of Show and ISE Best in Market, for delivering 4K@60Hz transmission up to 164 feet (approx. 50 metres).

+The wireless HDMI video transmitter market is projected to grow at 6.4% annually from 2025 to 2033, reaching 129 million units by 2033.
+Growth is driven by increasing demand for wireless streaming devices, smart TV adoption, and advancements in wireless technology.